Skip to content

 },

-The two extra.lattice keys are each read by one side of the stack:
+Each extra.lattice key is read by one side of the stack:

 • plugin — the lattice() Vite plugin scans vendor/composer/installed.json, and for every package that declares it, grants Vite filesystem access to the package directory and exposes its plugin under the virtual module virtual:lattice/plugins.
 The package’s TSX compiles straight into the consumer’s bundle: no separate build step, one shared React instance, full tree-shaking.